trawick/ct-httpd/src/proto1/README.md

 Proxy mode uses the public key in order to verify the signature of SCTs it receives.

-Proxy mode checks the audit status of a log to determine if an SCT is from a log known to be untrusted.
+Proxy mode checks the general purpose "distrusted" flag as well as interval of valid timestamps of a log to determine if an SCT is from a log known to be untrusted.

 SCT configuration
 =================